-\textbf{Image Inpainting and In-Context Learning.} Image inpainting is a long-standing vision task, which aims to fill missing image regions with perceptually pleasant and visually vivid results.
-Both traditional methods~\cite{bertalmio2000image,criminisi2003object,hays2007scene} and learning-based ones~\cite{zeng2020high,zhao2021large,li2022mat,suvorov2022resolution,dong2022incremental} achieved great progress in image inpainting.
-Furthermore, reference-guided inpainting requires recovering a target image with one or several reference views~\cite{oh2019onion}, which is useful to repair old buildings or remove occlusions in popular attractions.
-But reference-guided inpainting usually suffers from a sophisticated pipeline~\cite{zhou2021transfill,zhao2022geofill,zhao20223dfill}, which includes depth estimation, pose estimation, homography warping, and single view inpainting.
-Note that for large holes, the geometric pose is not reliable; and the pipeline will be largely degraded.
-Thus an end-to-end reference-guided inpainting pipeline is meaningful.
-On the other hand, Bar~\emph{et al.}~\cite{bar2022visual} propose to formulate inpainting as a pretext task and further learn image-to-image translations through the in-context learning.
-Formally, given an image-to-image example, then the unseen transfer task could be addressed as grid-based inpainting.
-Some follow-ups improve the training and data formulation~\cite{wang2022images,zhang2023makes}.
-To the best of our knowledge, we are the first ones to leverage this setting to tackle difficult reference-guided tasks with T2I models.
+\textbf{Reference-guided Image Inpainting.} Image inpainting is a long-standing vision task, which aims to fill missing image regions with coherent results.
+Both traditional methods~\citep{bertalmio2000image,criminisi2003object,hays2007scene} and learning-based ones~\citep{zeng2020high,zhao2021large,li2022mat,suvorov2022resolution,dong2022incremental} achieved great progress in image inpainting.
+Furthermore, Ref-inpainting requires recovering a target image with one or several reference views from different viewpoints~\citep{oh2019onion}, which is useful for repairing old buildings or removing occlusions in popular attractions.
+But Ref-inpainting usually suffers from a sophisticated pipeline~\citep{zhou2021transfill,zhao2022geofill,zhao20223dfill}, including depth estimation, pose estimation, homography warping, and single-view inpainting.
+Limited by large holes, the estimated geometric pose is not reliable, largely degrading the pipeline.
+Thus an end-to-end Ref-inpainting pipeline is meaningful.
+To the best of our knowledge, we are the first ones to tackle such a difficult reference-guided task with T2I models.